An erect or spreading shrub growing to a height and spread to 1.5 metres.

 Flowers have a shape described as labiate (applies to all Lamiaceae flowers) with 5 petals varying in their size, fused at their base, produced in leaf axils.
 One of the identification features for Prostanthera is that the 5 calyx parts (basal whorl of the flower) are fused into 2 lips.

 In this species, the flowers are pink to purple-mauve, with petals forming a bell-shaped tube, with dark red, maroon or purple dots in the throat, to 10 mm long.
 Flowers are arranged singularly at the base of paired leaves, forming leafy clusters and occur in spring.

 Fruits – 4 tiny nutlets (mericarps) produced at the base of the calyx.

 This species is available from some online nurseries and would be a nice addition to any garden.
-Grow in a sunny to partially shaded position and provide good soil drainage.
-Sandy is likely the most optimal.
+Grow in a sunny to partially shaded position and provide good soil drainage; sandy soil is likely the most optimal.
 Tip prune after flowering to promote density and flowering the next season.

 A Prostanthera in full bloom is a magnificent sight and there are so many colours to choose from for your garden.
 These plants are found in all states in varied soil conditions and climate and thus while it may be a challenge to grow some species many are easy in a garden situation.